snakemake/snakemake/docs/snakefiles/remote_files.rst

         input:
             HTTP.remote("www.example.com/path/to/document.pdf", insecure=True, keep_local=True)

 If the URI used includes characters not permitted in a local file path, you may include them as part of the ``additional_request_string`` in the ``kwargs`` for ``remote()``.
-This may also be useful for including additional parameters you don not want to be part of the local filename (since the URI string becomes the local file name).
+This may also be useful for including additional parameters you do not want to be part of the local filename (since the URI string becomes the local file name).

 .. code-block:: python